vsix8625/IronBinX/README.md

    -sb    --show-bin: Show the contents of bin dir.
    -sbf   --show-build-file: Show the contents of config/build.ibx.

-   You can run --install in an existing C project to install  IronbinX dependencies.
+   You can run --install ibx in an existing C project.
           This command will create necessary files and directories for ibx to run.
           A build config file will be created in  config/build.ibx  with key: value pairs.
           You can modify values the build.ibx file that will be used with --build and other cmds.